• Home |

 Why We Chose It

-CCI Stingers also have some of the highest muzzle velocities available for rimfire ammo, outstripping CCI Mini-Mag and CCI Velocitor ammo by quite a wide margin.
+CCI Stinger also has one of the highest muzzle velocities available for rimfire ammo, beating out CCI Mini-Mag and CCI Velocitor by a wide margin.
+Granted, that's the product of its unusually light bullet and nothing else, but 1,640 fps is fast.
+That's half the muzzle velocity of the 223 Rem!

-One thing to keep in mind is that most (not all) manufacturers report their muzzle velocities from test barrels that are typically longer than 16".
-I don't know about you, but I'm not planning on EDC'ing a Ruger 10-22!
+One thing to keep in mind is that most (though not all) manufacturers report their muzzle velocities from test barrels longer than 16".
+In other words, you are certain to witness a significantly lower muzzle velocity out of any of the pistols you might choose for defense.

-Short barrel 22 LR pistols like the Ruger LCP will generally have a lower muzzle velocity than what's listed on the box, and this is true for most all manufacturers.
-This is not to say that the rounds are ineffective, but it's something you should be aware of before carrying a 22 LR handgun for self-defense.
+Short-barrel 22 LR pistols like the Ruger LCP will generally have a lower muzzle velocity than what's listed on the box.
+This isn't to say the rounds are ineffective, but it's something you should be aware of before choosing to carry a 22 LR handgun for self-defense.

-However, CCI Stingers are very affordable and easy to buy in bulk to stockpile for multiple purposes.
-Take a few boxes to the range and ensure your .22 LR pistol (or rifle) likes the ammo, then keep the rest at home for the worst-case home defense scenario.
+CCI Stinger is fairly affordable, and easy to buy in bulk (and therefore stockpile).
+Take a few boxes to the range and ensure your 22 LR pistol (or rifle) likes it then keep the rest at home for a worst-case scenario.
+(Remember!
+If the whole world goes sideways, then you won't just want to defend yourself.
+You will also want to shoot any animal that can fit into a stew pot.)

 Winchester Super-X 40 Grain CPHP